drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 <img src="Images/Fl_0.02s_frameset64.20250710.101229.398269.lccd.rfft-tscaled.jpg" alt="CCD Readout" width="40%">
 </p>

 The following shows a perhaps more intuitive way to look at this, by graphing the spectrum as its first derivative, dV/dt.
 Now we can see clearly that anomalous attenuation in the commercial instrument seems to follow dV/dt.
-This is suggestive in that it corresponds  directly to a selection parameter for OPAMPs, the maximum slew.
-We will show some detail about how this works in the following section.
+In electronics, the ability to support a dV/dt is often referred to as slew.

 <p align="center">
 <img src="Images/Fl_0.02s_frameset64.20250710.101229.398269.lccd.dvdt-tscaled.jpg" alt="Fl Lamp Specrtum, dV/dt at ADC" width="45%">
 </p>

+There are two obvious ways that a design can be slew limited.
+The perhaps more trivial is in the maximum slew supported by the choice of OPAMP.
+This is a parameter that normally is listed in the datasheet.
+Slew can also be limited by current starving the sampling capacitor in the input stage to the ADC.
+We will see how this works when we talk about electrical design.

-Before leaving this topic, we should mention another effect.
+Before leaving this topic, we should mention another phenomenon that also effects linearity.
 The CCD sensors used in spectroscopy can be 2K to 4K in length.
 After  N steps along the CCD, single step transfer efficiency ε becomes ε<sup>N</sup>.
 Lost charge at each step appears in the next pixel.
-There can be a similar effect on a frame to frame basis.
-At typical transfer efficiency 99.99%, this should be a small effect even after order 1K pixels, but data are suggestive of these effects is common.
+Generally and remarkably, this effect is usually small if the manufacturers specs for clocking the chip are followed.
+An easily much larger effect arises in moving charge from the photodiodes into the readout register.
+This appears as a weak copy of the previous frame added to the next frame.
+It is very important to drive the shift gate properly to minimize the effect.
+After that, a typical method to further reduce the effect is to quickly pulse the shift gate a few times before starting the next exposure.

 ### Circuit models with filtering and effects of large dV/dt
 We are going to skip ahead and present some SPICE models that demonstrate the effects of bandwidth and dV/dt.
 We use the actual spectrum from the linear sensor board as input.
 These are single ended to simplify the presentation.
 (Our 16 bit board is differential with a differential input ADC.)